Nell Battle Lewis: Career

 Immediately after college she worked about a year with the National City Bank in New York City.
 In 1918, she went to France as part of the YWCA's wartime work for American forces there.
 She was back in North Carolina by 1920 working at the Raleigh News and Observer.
 Initially Nell edited the Society Page and wrote feature articles and a children's page.
 Her long-running weekly column, "Incidentally," launched in 1921, making her that newspaper's first female columnist.
 Running for forty-five years, "Incidentally" covered many topics including Nell's positive views on race science and eugenics (some data used in these pieces came from Nell's brother Ivey Foreman Lewis).
 She was known as "Battling Nell" for her many efforts for the rights of white women, workers' rights, improved education and public health in North Carolina.

 Outside her newspaper work, Lewis did publicity work for the Board of Charities and Public Welfare, the League of Women Voters, the State Federation of Women's Clubs, and the Legislative Council.
 She ran unsuccessfully for the state legislature in 1928.
 In 1929, she was admitted to the North Carolina bar.
 She did not practice law full-time, but used her qualifications to defend a group of women's reformatory inmates accused of arson.
 She published a report on the practice of capital punishment in North Carolina.
 Her ongoing writing projects included a textbook, a biography of Dorothea Dix, and a novel.

 Later in her career Nell wrote regularly about the threat of communism at the University of North Carolina, and the importance of racial segregation in Southern schools.
+She praised the Confederacy, stating, "The Confederate flag is a beautiful flag, the most moving in the world."